wolfmanjm/kivy-smoothie-host/README.md

 > python3 main.py

-NOTE make sure the ```/home/sysop/.kivy/config.ini``` has the following set so the virtual keyboard works in a usable fashion...
+NOTE make sure the ```/home/sysop/.kivy/config.ini``` has the following set so the virtual keyboard works in a usable fashion on an RRI touch screen...

     [kivy]
     keyboard_mode = systemanddock